Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point

 where~$r(\sigma) := \sum_{u \in G} \sigma_u$ is the sum of spins of $\sigma$ in $G$, $r'(\sigma) := \tfrac12 \sum_{ t=\{u,v,w\} } \sigma_u \1_{\sigma_u=\sigma_v=\sigma_w}$ is one-half of the difference between the number of plus and minus monochromatic triangles that intersect $G$ (where a monochromatic triangle is a set of three mutually adjacent vertices with equal spins), and ${\bf Z}_{G,n,x,h,h'}^\tau$ is the unique constant making $\mu_{G,n,x,h,h'}^\tau$ a probability measure.

-When $n=1$ and $h'=0$, the above model is precisely the Ising model (see \cite{FriVel17} for more about this model) on $G$ at inverse-temperature $\beta = \tfrac12 |\log x|$ (ferromagnetic when $x\le 1$ and antiferromagnetic when $x \ge 1$) and magnetic field $h$ (see below for some additional details on this relation).
+We detail two motivations for the above model.
+First, in~\cite{Nie91}, Nienhuis discusses the dilute Potts model.
+Its vacancy/occupancy representation is in a direct correspondence with the model~\eqref{eq:cluster-measure-with-magnetization}, allowing our results to be interpreted in that context.
+The loop~$O(n)$ model can be viewed as the self-dual surface of the vacancy/occupancy representation as the distribution at $h=h'=0$ is invariant under a global spin flip.
+Nienhuis predicts that this surface is also critical and that the line~$x=x_c(n)$ is \emph{tricritical} in the sense that the order of the phase transition changes there.
+Our theorems partially confirm these predictions.

-\begin{remark} In~\cite{Nie91}, Nienhuis discusses the dilute Potts model.
-Its vacancy/occupancy representation is in a direct correspondence with the cluster representation with external fields, and all theorems that we are proving for the cluster representation can be extended to the~vacancy/occupancy representation.
-From the perspective of this representation, the loop~$O(n)$ model can be viewed as the self-dual surface.
-Nienhuis claims that this is also a critical surface and the line~$x=x_c(n)$ should be viewed as the so-called tricritical line where the order of the phase transition changes.
-What we prove in Theorems~\ref{thm:cluster-dichotomy} and~\ref{thm:cluster-h-critical} partially confirm this prediction. \end{remark}
+A second motivation comes from the Hammersley-Clifford theorem~\cite{hammersley1971markov}, which shows that if a Markov random field on the triangular lattice has positive density then this density factorizes as a product over triangle interaction terms.
+This implies that, in the case $n=1$, the representation~\eqref{eq:cluster-measure-with-magnetization} is the most general form of a homogeneous $\{-1,1\}$-valued Markov random field with a positive probability density.